Shortage of hospital beds in Ticino as virus toll rises

 The army also deployed medical personnel in Ticino to provide logistical support for hospitals.

-Ticino’s economy, which relies on more than 60,000 cross-border workers, is a popular holiday destination.
+Ticino’s economy, which relies on more than 60,000 cross-border workers, is a popular tourist destination.

 swissinfo.ch/urs